swiss-seismological-service/scrtdd/README.md

 ![Relocation options](/data/step1options.png?raw=true "Relocation options")
 ![Relocation options](/data/step2options.png?raw=true "Relocation options")

-You might consider testing the configuration on some existing events to make sure the parameters are suitable for real time relocation.
+You might consider testing the configuration relocating some existing events to make sure the parameters are suitable for your use case.
 To test the real time relocation there are two command line options which relocate existing origins:

 ```
 scrtdd --help